Here we’ll go into detail about everything you need to know about the signs, symptoms and effects of high levels, as well as what the normal range is.

 High T averages 1070 for men and 70 for women.

-A number of issues can contribute to higher than normal testosterone levels in both men and women.
+A number of issues can contribute to a high level of testosterone in both men and women.

-When it comes to high T levels and the testes producing too much, the doctor will also seek to determine the health and function of the pituitary and hypothalamus glands.
+When it comes to high T levels and the testes producing the male hormone, the doctor will also seek to determine the health and function of the pituitary and hypothalamus glands.

 The testes and ovaries are two of many glands that make up the endocrine system.